 Our first experience with trekking starts on this day.
-After having breakfast at 7:30 AM and getting packed lunch, we start our trek towards Komik which is believed to be Asia’s highest village at 4587 metres.
+After having breakfast at 7:30 AM and getting packed lunch, we start our trek towards Komik, which is world’s highest village at 4587 metres.

-Total trek would be 6 hours.
-There are some rivulets en route the trek which also serve as source of drinking water for various villages.
-We will halt for lunch at Hikkim village which arguably has world’s highest post office and polling station at 4572 metres.
+Total trek would be around 6 hours.
+There are some small rivulets en route the trek which also serve as source of drinking water for various villages.
+We will halt for lunch at Hikkim village, which has world’s highest post office and polling station at 4572 metres.
 Post office has been functioning in this village since November 5, 1983.

 We will be reaching Komik before sunset.
 Komik also has a monastery which comes under Sakya philosophy.
-Every year on 15th August, there is a Horse riding festival in the premises of this monastery.
+Every year on 15 August, there is a Horse riding festival in the premises of this monastery.
 Recently a new building of monastery was constructed here.
 We will be staying in monastery on this day.
-We will serve dinner at 8 PM

 Trek from Komik to Demul village

-This day, we will be continuing our village trek to Demul village which is most picturesque of the region and provides a perfect view of Chau Chau Kang Nilda peak in the backdrop.
+This day, we will be continuing our trek to Demul village, which is most picturesque of the region and provides a perfect view of Chau Chau Kang Nilda peak in the backdrop.
 Demul, located at 4320 metres in local language means “whose value is just like Silver”.
 There is no mobile/internet connectivity in this village owing to its remoteness.
-Main occupation of people here is weaving carpets during months of November to May and Farming during months of June to October.
+Main occupation of people here is weaving carpets during November to May and farming during June to October.

-After having breakfast at 7:30 AM and getting packed lunch, we will start the trek which is moderate level and would take 4-5 hours.
+After having breakfast at 7:30 AM and getting packed lunch, we will start the trek, a moderate one and would take 4-5 hours.
 We will halt in between for having packed lunch.
 We will reach Demul by late afternoon.
-This day also, stay will be in form of village homes of locals.
-We will have dinner at 8 PM
+This day too, stay will be in village homes of locals.

 Trek from Demul – Lhalung

 It will be easiest of all trekking days as we will do downhill trek for most part.
-Lhalung village, located at altitude of 3751 metres is famous for one of the oldest monasteries of Spiti which is also known as Golden Temple due to gold plated scriptures inside.
+Lhalung village, located at altitude of 3751 metres is famous for one of the oldest monasteries of Spiti, which is also known as Golden Temple due to gold plated scriptures inside.
 This monastery was built in 1020 AD.
 There is one more significance of this monastery.
-It is believed that when God came from Tibet, he brought a stick with him which he planted in Lhalung and blessed that stick.
-That stick became a tree which is known as Changma Tree and was planted in 1021 AD and is still blossoming in monastery premises.
-The tree has medicinal properties which is used to cure cough and cold
+It is believed that when God came from Tibet, he brought a stick with him, which he planted in Lhalung and blessed that stick.
+That stick became a tree which is known as Changma Tree.
+God planted it in 1021 AD and it is still blossoming in monastery premises.
+The tree has medicinal properties, which is used to cure cough and cold.

 Trek from Lhalung – Dhankar Lake – Dhankar village

-Dhankar is made up of 2 words Dhank which means a “Big Rock” and Kar means a “Palace”.
-True to its meaning, it is renowned for 1200 years’ old monastery which is striking beautiful and one gets awestruck by the unbelievable architecture which stands on tall rocks.
+Dhankar is made up of 2 words Dhank, which means a “Big Rock” and Kar means a “Palace”.
+True to its meaning, it is renowned for 1200 years’ old monastery, which is strikingly beautiful and one gets awestruck by the unbelievable architecture that stands on tall rocks.

 We will be starting trek early at 8 AM after having breakfast and getting packed lunch.
 En route, we will also visit the untouched Dhankar lake at 4200 metres.
-Its a beautiful lake and local have also sighted Snow leopard many times around this lake.
+It is a beautiful lake and local have sighted Snow Leopards many a times around this lake.

-We will be reaching Dhankar village (3751 metres) by evening where we will have home stay.
-We will also visit the old monastery which provides a panoramic view of some higher peaks and Spiti river.
-Dinner will be at 8 PM
+We will be reaching Dhankar village (3751 metres) by evening.
+We will also visit the old monastery, which provides a panoramic view of some higher peaks and Spiti river.
+Stay will be in local homes at Dhankar village.

-Our last place of interest of this tour would be visit to famous Chandratal Lake which is also known by the name of Moon Lake.
+Our last place of interest of this tour would be visit to famous Chandratal Lake, which is also known by the name of Moon Lake.
+In Hindi language, ‘Chandra’, ‘Chander’ or ‘Chand’ means Moon and ‘Tal’ means a lake, hence the name.
 Located at an altitude of 4300 metres it lies on the boundary between Lahaul and Spiti region.

 As its going to be long drive till Chandratal Lake, we will start early at 7:30 AM from Dhankar village after having breakfast.
+On the way, we will also visit Kibber village, which acts as starting point for various treks like Prangla Pass and Kanamo Peak.
 We will have lunch at Batal and reach Chandratal campsite by 3 PM.
-Stay on this day will be in tents on twin sharing basis.
+Stay on this day will be in premium tents on twin sharing basis.
+Each tent will have a separate attached washroom.
 On reaching campsite, we will serve evening snacks and tea.
 Post that, interested people can go for stroll near campsite.
-Dinner will be served at 8 PM.

-Final day of this tour would start with trek to Chandertal Lake.
+Final day of this tour starts with a short trek of around 1 kms to Chandertal Lake.
 After morning tea, we will start early at 6 AM for this 1 hour easy trek.
 We will spend some time at the lake after which we will return to campsite for breakfast.

-After breakfast, we will head towards Manali in shared cabs.
+After breakfast, we will head towards Manali.
 We will take lunch break at Marhi and reach Manali by 4 PM.
-After thanks giving note, we will leave with memorable experiences of this delightful journey.
+After thanks giving note, we will start return journey towards New Delhi.